alexisakira/alexisakira.github.io/_misc/string.md

 date:  2024-06-13
 ---

 This page explains how to string a tennis racquet.
 When my kids started playing tennis competitively in 2020, it became expensive and inconvenient to frequently visit a racquet shop for stringing.
-For Christmas, we bought a string machine and I learned to string watching some Youtube videos and articles.
+For Christmas, we bought a string machine, and I learned to string by watching some YouTube videos and articles.
 Most of them don't cover all the fine details, so here I try to be as comprehensive as possible.

 ## Before getting started

 Before getting started, you need a string machine and tools.
 The tools you need are shown in the picture below.
 From left to right, the items are:

-1. [stringing clamp](https://www.amazon.com/gp/product/B002N1SM3Q/) (useful for starting the mains and tieing knots)
+1. [stringing clamp](https://www.amazon.com/gp/product/B002N1SM3Q/) (useful for starting the mains and tying knots)
 1. [small wire cutter](https://www.amazon.com/gp/product/B09SL2TCH7/) (necessary for cutting strings)
-1. needle nose plier (useful for removing old strings)
+1. needle-nose plier (useful for removing old strings)
 1. [straight awl](https://www.amazon.com/Lixada-Racquet-Stringing-Straight-Badminton/dp/B07J5T9M57/) (useful for working in narrow area)

 ![Tools for stringing](/assets/images/string_tools.jpg)